greenorbitspace/hub/userguide/content/en/docs/glossary/g/geostationary-orbit.md

 ---
 title: Geostationary Orbit
 ref: geostationary-orbit
+weight: 1
+exported_at: '2025-06-16T15:03:25.855960+00:00'
-description: A geostationary orbit is a circular orbit around the Earth where a satellite's orbital period matches the Earth's rotation period.
-This allows the satellite to remain in the same position relative to the Earth's surface, making it appear stationary to observers on the ground.
-Geostationary orbits are typically located at an altitude of about 35,786 kilometers (22,236 miles) above the equator.
+definition: A geostationary orbit is a circular orbit around the Earth where a satellite has an orbital period that matches the Earth's rotation period.
+This allows the satellite to remain fixed over a specific point on the Earth's surface, making it ideal for telecommunications and weather monitoring.
-notion_page_id: 214d6625-c679-80b4-8b2c-d910067b05d8
-exported_at: '2025-06-16T14:23:25.333620+00:00'
 tags:
-- documents
+- infrastructure
-category:
+id: GL165
+categories:
 - Space & Technology
-id: GL165
 ---